mosdragon/supervised_learning/README.md

 ## Supervised Learning Algorithms

-This is a convenient sample of some of the most common supervised learning algorithms, provided by scikit-learn and PyBrain.
+This is a convenient sample of some of the most common supervised learning algorithms, provided by scikit-learn.
 Also provided are some helpful utils in __data_utils.py__.

 ### Disclaimer